 I chose a mixture of lime essential oil and lavender essential oil because both lavender and the citrus peel essential oils are thought to aid in healing chapped skin and minor cuts and scratches.
 I would normally use lemon or orange oil, but I hadn't tried out my bottle of lime essential oil yet, and this was the perfect opportunity.
 The combination of lavender and citrus sounds a bit strange, but I actually quite like it.
 Interestingly enough, my picky son doesn't have issues with the scent of either oil either.
 Plus, they are relatively safe oils for using with somebody of my son's age.

 In the photos, you'll see that I also photographed a pink colored chocolate peppermint lip balm that I made for myself using cocoa powder and peppermint essential oil (see notes on coloring below).
 Peppermint essential oil gives a cooling sensation to lip balms which I happen to love.
 Some people, though, may find peppermint oil to be irritating to their skin and lips!

-Watch my video of how to make the homemade healing lip balm:
+Watch how to make the homemade healing lip balm:

 Other healing ingredients for a homemade lip balm